Take Control of Your Physical File Cabinet and Go Digital Using Your Mac!

 Down to Brass Tacks

-OK, so now, with all of this software set up and configured, how do you operate it?
+OK, now, with all of this software set up and configured, how do you operate it?
 The simple workflow looks as if this.
-Scan a file or documents into PDF Files.
+Scan a file or document into PDF files.
 Give the files a constant, descriptive name.
-Use TextExpander snippets for repetitive names; otherwise, manually call the report.
-Store those files in a single “Inbox” folder Periodically, take those files from the “In container” and file them into the proper hierarchy.
-This can show up both manually by copying and pasting into the one’s folders or by using the use of Hazel policies.
+Use TextExpander snippets for repetitive titles; otherwise, manually call the report.
+Store those files in a single “Inbox” folder.
+Periodically, take them from the “In container” and file them into the proper hierarchy.
+This can show up manually by copying and pasting into one’s folders or using Hazel policies.
 Hazel Rules

 Wrap Up

-We’ve simplest scratched the provider with approaches you may eliminate paper and go virtual.
-There is more you can do with AppleScript and your iPad to be able to blow your mind.
+We’ve scratched the provider with approaches you may eliminate paper and go virtual.
+You can do more with AppleScript and your iPad to blow your mind.
 I’ll keep that for later.
-For now, strive some of this out even if you get began with Dropbox and an iPhone.
+For now, strive some of this out, even if you begin with Dropbox and an iPhone.